oprypin/crsfml/gitbook/window-opengl.md

 glDraw...
 ```

-Since it has no knowledge about your OpenGL code, CrSFML can't optimize these steps and as a result it saves/restores all available OpenGL states and matrices.
+Since it has no knowledge about your OpenGL code, SFML can't optimize these steps and as a result it saves/restores all available OpenGL states and matrices.
 This may be acceptable for small projects, but it might also be too slow for bigger programs that require maximum performance.
 In this case, you can handle saving and restoring the OpenGL states yourself, with `glPushAttrib`/`glPopAttrib`, `glPushMatrix`/`glPopMatrix`, etc.
-If you do this, you'll still need to restore CrSFML's own states before drawing.
-This is done with the `reset_gl_states` function.
+If you do this, you'll still need to restore SFML's own states before drawing.
+This is done with the `reset_gl_states` method.

 ```ruby
 glDraw...